realysi/code_scriptie/to_do.md

 SO I ASSUME FOR DEEPSQUEAK THAT IF THAT DATE IS NAMED, IT RECORDED THE WHOLE DAY

-see which date match and untill what time.
+see which date match and (untill what time if you have the time)

 #3 find the files that contain data of those moments

+check

 #4 information about those recordings
+Find observations per locatoin

 #5 interval

 #22 mei, verder met match_dates() , vindt nu mathcing dates, code netjes
+#23 mei, files_matchingdates(), hits()